rrnyquist/ebenezer/_Scripture/ESV/42_Luke.md

 And Jesus increased in wisdom and in stature and in favor with God and man. ^0252

 In the fifteenth year of the reign of Tiberius Caesar, Pontius Pilate being governor of Judea, and Herod being tetrarch of Galilee, and his brother Philip tetrarch of the region of Ituraea and Trachonitis, and Lysanias tetrarch of Abilene, ^0301

 during the high priesthood of Annas and Caiaphas, the word of God came to John the son of Zechariah in the wilderness. ^0302

 And he went into all the region around the Jordan, proclaiming a baptism of repentance for the forgiveness of sins. ^0303

-As it is written in the book of the words of Isaiah the prophet, The voice of one crying in the wilderness : Prepare the way of the Lord, make his paths straight. ^0304
+As it is written in the book of the words of Isaiah the prophet, The voice of one crying in the wilderness: 'Prepare the way of the Lord, make his paths straight. ^0304

 Every valley shall be filled, and every mountain and hill shall be made low, and the crooked shall become straight, and the rough places shall become level ways, ^0305

-and all flesh shall see the salvation of God. ^0306
+and all flesh shall see the salvation of God.' ^0306

 He said therefore to the crowds that came out to be baptized by him, You brood of vipers!
 Who warned you to flee from the wrath to come? ^0307

 Bear fruits in keeping with repentance.
-And do not begin to say to yourselves, We have Abraham as our father.
+And do not begin to say to yourselves, 'We have Abraham as our father.'
 For I tell you, God is able from these stones to raise up children for Abraham. ^0308

 Even now the axe is laid to the root of the trees.
 Every tree therefore that does not bear good fruit is cut down and thrown into the fire. ^0309